• Skip to primary navigation

 Creative people aren’t often the most organized.
-But here’s why we should be.
+Here’s why we should be.

 My office is a mess.

-There are papers strewn all over my desk (which keep getting shoved further and further back the more my son grows and is able to reach for them), my computer has files way back from 2004 that were never labeled or filed correctly all sitting together in a folder called “Old Stuff,” and I have so many to-do lists that I’ve seriously just started a new one five minutes ago of things that I’ll tackle in the next hour or so (“Write blog entry” was on the top of the list.)
+There are papers strewn all over my desk (which keep getting shoved further and further back the more my son grows and is able to reach for them).
+My computer has files way back from 2004 that were never labeled or filed correctly all sitting together in a folder called “Old Stuff.”
+And I have so many to-do lists that I’ve seriously just started a new one five minutes ago of things that I’ll tackle in the next hour (“Write article on organization” was on the top of that list.)

-I keep meaning to get to all this organization but the truth is, there aren’t enough hours in my day, hell in my week or year, to reach the level of organization that I’d actually be happy with.
-So whenever the spring cleaning bug does strike or I feel the need to procrastinate on that next deadline by renaming all my files, I try and keep it simple.
-To do a few things that will help make my life easier but won’t require a whole overhauling of my systems.
+I keep meaning to get to all this organization, but the truth is, there aren’t enough hours in my day, hell in my week or year, to reach the level of organization that I’d actually be happy with.
+So whenever the spring cleaning bug strikes or I feel the need to procrastinate on my next deadline by renaming all my files, I try to keep it simple.
+Do a few things that will help make my life easier, but that won’t require a whole overhauling of my systems.

 Here are a few quick things you, too, can do today to get more organized immediately.